Pesquisa-UFCAT/parepy/paper.md

 ---
-title: PAREpy - A Probabilistic Approach to Reliability Engineering in Python
+title: 'PAREpy: A Probabilistic Approach to Reliability Engineering in Python'

 tags:
   - Python